TimHsu28/Tim-Hsu/README.md

 ## Streaming_free_running_k2k
 For free running kernel, user needs to specify ap_ctrl_none for return port.
 This will create the kernel without AXI lite interface.
-Kernel will always be in running states
+Kernel will always be in running states.

 ![image](https://user-images.githubusercontent.com/102551069/160469346-e0d95cb4-8f01-4f16-8949-36913a3d9109.png)

 Example of system diagram.